The hot-electron closure of the moment-based gyrokinetic plasma model: Conclusions

 Finally, the impact of geometry on ZF formation is assessed.
 The Z-pinch geometry presents stronger ZF mitigation of transport with respect to the CBC tokamak geometry.
-This effect can be linked to the Z-pinch bad curvature that allows coherent ZF layers to span the entire domain and persist, hence suppressing turbulence more effectively despite higher linear growth rates.
+This effect can be linked to the Z-pinch bad curvature, which allows coherent ZF layers to span the entire domain and persist, hence suppressing turbulence more effectively despite higher linear growth rates.
 In contrast, the tokamak geometry's varying curvature along field lines induces competing zonal modes, which can disrupt ZF coherence and weaken their regulatory effect on turbulence.

-The findings presented here underline the physical effects retained and those lost under HEL reduction.
-The model retains the turbulence drive mechanisms, ZF saturation mechanism in uniform-curvature geometry such as the one of the Z-pinch, and parallel decorrelation effects governing 3D saturation in a turbulence-dominated regime.
-However, the absence of higher-order kinetic moments, including parallel and perpendicular heat fluxes and pressure-tensor components, prevents the HEL model from reproducing accurately phenomena such as the Dimits shift in tokamak geometries.
+The findings presented here underline the physical effects retained and those lost under the HEL reduction.
+The model retains the turbulence drive mechanisms, the ZF saturation mechanism in a uniform-curvature geometry such as that of the Z-pinch, and the parallel decorrelation effects governing 3D saturation in a turbulence-dominated regime.
+However, the absence of higher-order kinetic moments, including parallel and perpendicular heat fluxes and pressure-tensor components, prevents the HEL model from accurately reproducing phenomena such as the Dimits shift in tokamak geometries.

-Applying the $\tau\ll1$ limit to the GM hierarchy offers a new closure scheme that, at first order, is able to reproduce qualitatively transport in turbulence-dominated regimes for both Z-pinch and tokamak geometries, even when the hot electron assumption is violated.
-It is now possible to systematically extend this closure scheme to higher-order moments, by retaining higher-order $\tau$ contributions and higher-order GM equations.
-Our results suggest that the resulting higher-order fluid model should be able to capture the Dimits shift in tokamak geometry, extending the range of applicability of the HEL-GM model.
+Applying the $\tau\ll1$ limit to the GM hierarchy offers a new closure scheme that, at first order, is able to qualitatively reproduce transport in turbulence-dominated regimes for both Z-pinch and tokamak geometries, even when the hot-electron assumption is violated.
+It is now possible to systematically extend this closure scheme to higher-order moments by retaining higher-order $\tau$ contributions and higher-order GM equations.
+Our results suggest that the resulting higher-order fluid model should be able to capture the Dimits shift in the tokamak geometry, extending the range of applicability of the HEL-GM model.